 Drag controls from the Windows Forms tab of the Toolbox onto your designer.

 These controls should be positioned and designed as you want them to appear in the final user control.
 If you want to allow developers to access the constituent controls, you must declare them as public, or selectively expose properties of the constituent control.
-For details, see How to: Expose Properties of Constituent Controls.
+For details, see.

 Implement any custom methods or properties that your control will incorporate.

 Press F5 to build the project and run your control in the UserControl Test Container.
-For more information, see How to: Test the Run-Time Behavior of a UserControl.
+For more information, see.